 - A is the power cost adjustment rate in dollars per kilowatt-hour rounded to four decimal places applied on a per kilowatt-hour basis to all metered sales of electricity. - S is the total kilowatt-hours sold during the most recent month. - U is the base cost of power, which equals the average cost of power purchased per kilowatt-hour of sales for the test year period.
-This figure remains constant in each subsequent monthly calculation at \$0.0847 per kilowatt-hour until otherwise changed by the Public Service Commission of Wisconsin. - C is the cost of power purchased in dollars in the most recent month (net of wholesale interruptible credits) PLUS amounts credited to retail customers for interruptible service in the current month.
+This figure remains constant in each subsequent monthly calculation at \$0.0783 per kilowatt-hour until otherwise changed by the Public Service Commission of Wisconsin. - C is the cost of power purchased in dollars in the most recent month.
 Cost of power purchased for calculation of C are the monthly amounts which would be recorded in the following accounts of the Uniform System of Accounts: